Research focus areas

 Business Intelligence and Text Mining

-The research area focuses on algorithms and methods to process big data sets with a data science approach.
-These datasets are predominately structured data (SQL databases) or unstructured natural language text (tweets, email messages, blogs, and web pages).
-The goal is to derive high-quality information through the discovery of patterns and trends using concepts from data and text mining.
-Methods and algorithms include data warehousing, dimensional data modelling, natural language processing (NLP) techniques, text categorization, sentiment analysis, topic modelling, feature extraction, machine learning, and deep learning.
+The research area focuses on algorithms and methods to process large-scale data sets with a data science approach.
+These datasets are predominately structured data (SQL databases) or unstructured natural language text (email messages, microblogs, wikis, and web pages).
+The primary goal is to extract high-quality information by uncovering patterns and trends using advanced data and text mining techniques.
+This encompasses natural language processing (NLP) for effective language understanding, text categorisation, sentiment analysis alongside machine learning and deep learning.
+Additionally, we also leverage large language models (LLMs) like GPT to further enhance text generation, while also exploring the integration of chatbot technologies to facilitate user interaction and information retrieval.

 Contact person: Prof Eduan Kotzé